bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/github-cheat-sheet.md

 #### init

 Create an empty Git repository.
-The Git repository’s settings, stored information, and more is stored in a directory (a folder) named “.git”.
+The Git repository’s settings, stored information, and more is stored in a directory (a folder) named ".git”.

     $ git init